 Distribution: Occurring chiefly west of the Cascades crest in Washington; British Columbia to Oregon, also in scattered locations in eastern North America.

 Habitat: Forest edge, hillsides, parks, wastelots, and other disturbed sites.

-Origin: Introduced; native to Europe and Africa
+Origin: Introduced from Europe and northern Africa

 Conservation Status: Not of concern